sam-mahdi/Sparky_to_CPMG_Fit/README.md

 11. quantum_type- The type of CPMG experiment, this is for CPMG_Fit (e.g. single-quantum is S, double-quantum is D, etc.) [string input]
 12. directory_pathway= The pathway your CPMG_Fit files will be created [string input]
 13. font_size- The font size for the plot labels [intger input]
-14. selective_group_file- If you wish to only generate CPMG_Fit files for specific residues, you may define them in a text file, with one column labeling the amino acid type, and residue number [string input]
+14. selective_group_file- If you wish to only generate CPMG_Fit files for specific residues, you may define them in a text file, with one column labeling the amino acid type, and residue number [string input] ***ensure selective text file is in the same directory as script***
 I.E.
 ```
 G34